PaulZC/Pyrotechnic_Balloon_Cut-Down/LEARN.md

 - eRIC Pin18 is high
 - eRIC Pin19 is low

-The Input/Ouput pins on most microcontrollers go into a floating (high impedance) state during reset and can only be configured as outputs once the embedded code starts to execute.
-The 7402 NOR gate ensures that FIRE does not accidentally go high during that period.
+The Input/Output pins on most microcontrollers go into a floating (high impedance) state during reset and can only be configured as outputs once the embedded code starts to execute.
+The 7402 NOR gate ensures that _FIRE_ does not accidentally go high during that period.

 ### Reset supervisor